microsoft/CCF/sphinx/source/developers/cryptography.rst

         :start-after: SNIPPET_START: supported_curves
         :end-before: SNIPPET_END: supported_curves

-The ``service_identity_curve_choice`` determines the curve used by CCF itself, and can be changed to another value if a different curve is preferred.
+The ``service_identity_curve_choice`` determines the curve used by CCF for the service and node identities.
 User and member certificates do not need to match this, and can be created on any supported curve.